citizensense/AirKit_Logbook/toolkit.md

   * Biogenic or geological sources of pollution (such as volcanoes, deserts, wildfires).

 **Regional and global sources of particulate pollution** In this section, describe regional pollution sources for your area.
 Regional sources can be identified by looking at local pollution reporting mechanisms.
 For instance, industry or wildfire might cause air pollution that travels several hundred kilometres to cause pollution events in your area.
 If the monitoring area is urban you would expect local sources to be related to transport.
-In a rural location particulate matter might be related to agricultural sources.
+In a rural location particulate matter might be related to agricultural or industrial sources.

 **Observations**
-In this section, note any key observations from the monitoring period (and before).
+In this section, note any key observations related to the monitoring period.
 Observations can be used to help you understand some context behind the Dustbox data.
 The time and location of these events are important factors to note as they can help you identify possible sources of pollution.
 You can map observations on the Airsift platform and view the observations from other contributors.
 It is also useful to meet as a group and discuss your shared observations as other observations and experiences may become apparent.

 Observations might include unpleasant smells, sources of noise and visible sources of pollution such as smog, smoke and dust.
 It could also relate to visible activity such as construction work.
 Some residents might note the health effects of pollution.
 You could find news reports of fires, pollution warnings and other media that can help explain peaks in the data.